Phonological Awareness Activities: A Teacher's GuidePhonological Awareness Activities: A Teacher's Guide: practical strategies for teachers

 How long should these teaching sessions last?

-Sessions should be brief and focused.
+Sessions should be brief and focussed.
 Ten minutes of direct instruction is the maximum duration for early years children.
 It is more effective to do five minutes in the morning and a three-minute transition activity later.

 How do I support children with working memory deficits?